Blog

 What Are Augmented Analytics Tools?

-Augmented analytics tools use advanced technologies, such as artificial intelligence (AI), machine learning (ML), deep learning, natural language processing (NLP), and low-code/no-code capabilities, to make analytics accessible to all business users.
+Augmented analytics tools use advanced technologies, such as artificial intelligence (AI), machine learning (ML), deep learning, natural language processing (NLP), and low-code/no-code capabilities, to make analytics accessible to business users.
 Augmented analytics makes it easier for humans to interact with data, even if they don’t have data science expertise, and to get answers to their questions and analytics insights on demand.

 Features of Optimal Augmented Analytics Tools for Life Sciences